Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/README.md

 ### Create a certificate
 Create a certificate to be stored in the Azure Key Vault.
-- `beginCreateCertificate` creates a new certificate in the Azure Key Vault. if the certificate with name already exists then a new version of the certificate is created.
+- `beginCreateCertificate` creates a new certificate in the Azure Key Vault.
+If a certificate with the same name already exists then a new version of the certificate is created.

 ```Java
 import com.azure.core.util.polling.LongRunningOperationStatus;